usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 data might be released only at the completion of a research study, and rarely or never updated afterwards, whereas new versions of code might be publicly posted several times per day when under active development.

-Even if released concurrently, data and software have different needs.
+Even if released concurrently,
+[data and software have different needs][data-software-different-license].
+With software, there is a distinction between source code and executable.
+A software license must address the conditions for sharing and reuse of source code.
+A software license may also address patent rights.

+Your institution may stipulate a license; you should use that.

 ### Selecting a data repository